Tusharpsharma/Tusharpsharma/ReadMe.md

 # 💫 About Me:
 Dedicated and outcome-focused professional with hands-on experience in Investment Banking operations within a reputable organization.
 Consistently recognized for delivering high-quality results and maintaining a stellar workplace record.

-Currently working on projects on SQL, Power BI and Pandas
+Currently learning and working on SQL, Power BI, Pandas and seaborn projects

 # 💻 Tech Stack: